ADDITIONAL DIGITAL ASSET

 How are the images created and who is responsible

 Think: Expiration Date, Rights, Talent, Buying Comments, Features, Project Name...

 Other DAM Resources

-Click to Download PDF File on DAM best practices from Extensis
+Click to Download a PDF File on DAM best practices from Extensis

-Click to Download PDF File on the Definitive Guide to DAM by bynder
+Click to Download a PDF file on the Definitive Guide to DAM by Bynder

 Well, after all this seriousness, I feel it would be a good chance to add a little comic relief.
 Many times, asset management just comes down to this.
 Sometimes, just working in a more common and intuitive way can go a long way in removing obstacles to everyday work stress.